David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * "Bamboo diplomacy"—flexible and adaptable but principled—helps Vietnam maintain balance, attract resources for development, and protect peace.
 * History proves that relying on foreign powers often leads to dependence and turning the country into a pawn in the calculations of major powers.

+**Allegation:** Distorts Resolution 59 on international integration as "leaning towards the West", "abandoning independence and self-reliance", or "following strategic partners to oppose others".
+* International integration is the cause of the entire people, helping to strengthen internal resources and elevate the country's position.
+* Vietnam consistently maintains independence and self-reliance during integration; cooperation does not mean dependence.
+* Economic and diplomatic achievements prove that integration helps protect sovereignty and national interests more effectively.

 **Allegation:** Claims that diplomatic visits to countries under sanctions or in conflict with the West (like North Korea) are "risky," "mistakes," or harm relations with the US/Europe.
 * Vietnam pursues a foreign policy of independence, self-reliance, and multilateralization, maintaining good relations with all partners regardless of their mutual conflicts (e.g., US-North Korea, Russia-Ukraine).
 * Relations with all partners demonstrate Vietnam's "bamboo diplomacy" stance and stature, respected by the international community, not a "risk."